adihora7/adihora7/README.md

 ---

 ## 📌 Selected Projects
+- **Ai-Resume-Analyser** - An intelligent web-based tool that uses AI and NLP to analyze resumes, extract key information, evaluate candidate-job matching, and provide actionable feedback for resume improvement.
-- London Bikes - Time-Series Analysis & Demand Forecasting
+- **London Bikes** - Time-Series Analysis & Demand Forecasting
 Performed time-series analysis and exploratory data analysis on London bike-sharing data to identify demand trends and seasonality.
 Built predictive models and visualizations to derive insights into urban mobility patterns.
-- Chess Game - Interactive Python Game
+- **Chess Game** - Interactive Python Game
 Built a fully functional chess game in Python with complete rule implementation, move validation, and check/checkmate logic.
 Developed an interactive graphical interface using object-oriented design.

 ---